check-spelling-sandbox/go-multigram/README.md

 This is the [multigram](https://github.com/multiformats/multigram) implementation in Go.
 This repository is a **work in progress**.

-Join the dicussion about how to build this out here: https://github.com/ipfs/specs/pull/123/files.
+Join the discussion about how to build this out here: https://github.com/ipfs/specs/pull/123/files.

 ## Maintainers